-After some nudging in the first few days (done to me, not by me), I submit a CFP titled 'Securely storing and transmitting information on mobile/IoT devices: A story in development' (which can be found here).
+After some nudging in the first few days (done to me, not by me), I submit a CFP titled 'Securely storing and transmitting information on mobile/IoT devices: A story in development'.

 Oh shit I now need to write the damned thing.

 Apparently, choosing a subject as vast as 'the entirety of secure storage and transmission for IoT and mobile devices' is not necessarily a 300 IQ move, especially not for a rookie speaker.

 I get into writing the talk, mostly using my CFP as a guiding board, and manage to divide the flow of it into 5 parts:

 - Where? - The scope of the problem and how I relate to it.